iurygregory/edx-documentation/en_us/students/source/SFD_enrolling.rst

      For more information about verified certificates, see :ref:`SFD Verified Certificates`.

+     After you submit a payment for a verified certificate, you can view that payment at any time.
+For more information, see :ref:`View Purchase Information`.

 #.
 After you enroll in the course, your dashboard opens automatically.
 When
    your dashboard opens, verify that the new course appears in your list of courses.